 In Pordenone, a large number of historic edifices have been assigned to culture and art, exhibitions and shows, such as the former Convento e Chiesa di San Francesco, adorned with 15th-century frescoes and a painted cloister, and Palazzo Pera and Palazzo Sbrojavacca, today the headquarters of the Provincial administration.

-19th-century corso Garibaldi is also fascinating; it was once home to many wealthy families who built their marvellous stately palazzos there, including Palazzo de’ Spelladi, where Emperor Franz Joseph stayed.
+19th-century Corso Garibaldi is also fascinating; it was once home to many wealthy families who built their marvelous stately palazzos there, including Palazzo de’ Spelladi, where Emperor Franz Joseph stayed.